Science52101/Perspectiva/doc/begin.md

 # The Perspectiva Documentation
 ## Begin

+Doc v.0.01.000.d.01.001

 > [!NOTE]
 > This documentation is a work in progress.
 > Please wait for the complete version for reliable information.

+Perspectiva is a POSIX-compatible C++ _header-only_ library for ASCII and CUI manipulation.
+It is part of the [Science52101 Project](https://science52101.github.io/).

 Please check the basic concepts: